Aditi-Gautam/SaveTheEarth/README.md

  up in all of the smaller ways that can mean even more to people who count on you.
 Even when there’s a lot less glory to be had.

-She’d been held back by her circumstances and everyone around her, but when she shed all of that, she was able to achieve her full, amazing potential.
-There’s no end to what you can accomplish when you realize that so much of what’s holding you back is just in your head.